tduranf/VScode_Arduino_ESP32/2_Programs.md

 ## **2. WiFi communication**

+We have made a program: WebServer_IMU_send.ino

 The ESP32 offers different options:
 - Publish IMU data in a web server located in ESP32
 - Use websockets

 ### **2.1.
 ESP32 webserver**

+Install libraries:
+- ESPAsyncTCP by me-no-dev
+- ArduinoJson

 This program makes an ESP32 act as a web server that displays real-time orientation data (Roll, Pitch, Yaw) from an MPU-9250 IMU sensor.